nidhig-dev/SBA_318_Express_Server/README.md

     - This page gives you access to see book inventory.
 The admin will also see **bookId** of a book.
     - Add/Create a new book entry using post method.
     #### Validation for post method:
-    - If book title (case insensitive)matches exactly with entered title, it will throw error.
+    - If book title matches exactly with entered title, it will throw error.
+Book title validation is case insensitive.
+It will ignore Uppercase/LowerCase.
     - If any field is empty, it will throw error.
+    - Pages need to be an integer.
+Else error will be thrown.
+    - Release date needs to be in format "Jun 19,2005".
+        - Month needs to be **3 letters** followed by **space** followed by **1 or 2 digit** followed by **comma** followed by **4 digits**.
+    - Cover page image format is http or https and valid extension.

  - Sample data of book entry: